Online marketing is the art of making users aware of your website and how your business can help them. Identifying your target market is key.

 Many of these sites require a custom-sized graphic to use as your featured, or header image.
 A properly laid out and sized image will look good on desktop or phone.
 Here is an example of a Google Plus featured image in action.
 Twitter, Youtube, and Facebook also have optimal image size recommendations for these.

 Reviews are the key to good rankings

 Besides having lots of legitimate links coming to you from .gov or .edu websites, nothing adds web credibility more than reviews on the various web directories.
 Get these by asking your customers personally, putting signs ‘please review us’ in your place of business, or putting links to your directory URL’s on your website.
 Just be sure not to offer incentives for reviews, and don’t falsify reviews yourself (their algorithms are good at rooting this out).

-2015 saw mobile-friendliness as a ranking signal with Googles algorithm, along with page load time.
-These trends should continue, along with SSL secure status (https:) affecting rank and prompting a display of ‘Secure Site’ icon next to search results.
+2017 saw mobile-friendliness as a ranking signal with Googles algorithm, along with page load time.
+These trends should continue, along with SSL secure status (https:) affecting rank and prompting a display of increasingly conspicuous ‘Secure Site’ icon next to search results.

 Natural Language: More and more people are going to be asking queries of mobile devices.
 You need to be able to optimize for the Who, What, When, Where, and Why queries that drive natural language search.
 You can rise above competitors by including in your meta description or on-page content: word strings that somebody would do on a voice-recognition search on a mobile phone — for example the search; prices for rv storage Albuquerque brings up client Taylor Ranch Self Storage, by virtue of having the phrase in the page’s text – but in a way that works for a human reader; “Looking for prices for RV Storage Albuquerque? .